mobywhale-chan/intro-to-sass/exercise/README.md

 # Intro to Sass challenge

 Congrats for surviving the Intro to Sass presentation!
-Hope we didn't bore you to sleep after a long day, and that you are BUMPED to get stuck into some coding!
+Hope we didn't bore you to sleep after a long day, and that you are PUMPED to get stuck into some coding!
 This is the fun part :)

 ## So what's the challenge?